jocortems/azurehybridnetworking/ExpressRoute-Transit-with-Azure-RouteServer/readme.md

-# Using Azure Route Server to Achieve Transit Between ExpressRoute Circuits
+# Enable Transit Between ExpressRoute Circuits without Using Global Reach

 [ExpressRoute Global Reach](https://docs.microsoft.com/azure/expressroute/expressroute-global-reach) allows branches connected to Azure via ExpressRoute circuits to communicate with each other using [Microsoft global network](https://docs.microsoft.com/azure/networking/microsoft-global-network); however there are some limitations with it: